 Those who have used VLOOKUP know how much time it has saved for them in their respective fields.
-All the beginners’ first formula would be in the list is always a VLOOKUP, in fact in almost all the job posting VLOOKUP is the essential formula required.
-Having said about the importance of VLOOKUP at the workplace one needs to understand after a certain extent basic VLOOKUP cannot help us to the full extent.
+All the beginners’ first formula would be in the list is always a VLOOKUP.
+In fact, in almost all the job posting, VLOOKUP is the essential formula required.
+Having said about the importance of VLOOKUP at the workplace, one needs to understand, to a certain extent.
+Basic VLOOKUP cannot help us to the full extent.
 Yes, we need to go to the next level to learn advanced VLOOKUP function.
 In this article, we will show you how to apply excel VLOOKUP for two criteria.

 For example, look at the below table in excel worksheet.